zemin-xu/zemin-xu.github.io/_posts/2020-11-01-marker-based-augmented-reality.md

 ### Rotation & scale

 The next experiment is about rotational invariance and scale invariance.
 At a closer distance, the rotation will not influence much the result of all the descriptors.
-However, when I move the object away, their behaviour differs.
-For **SIFT** it is almost the same, but for **SURF** it is not as robust as before, with some jittering and unmatching. **BRISK** and **AZAKE** is not as good as before.
-But **BRISK** is more robust than **AKAZE** without unmatching.
+However, when I move the object away, their behavior differs.
+For **SIFT** it is almost the same, but for **SURF** it is not as robust as before, with some jittering and wrong matching. **BRISK** and **AZAKE** is not as good as before.
+But **BRISK** is more robust than **AKAZE** without much wrong matching.

 ### Varying parameters of descriptors